guticloonegames/guticloonegames/README.md

 ### Hi my name is Gustavo

-i am a beginner programmer
+i'm a beginner programmer.
+I'm learning JavaScript and NodeJS and I've been programming for a while

 <!--
 **guticloonegames/guticloonegames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.